Support Centre

 The controller must notify the ANPD and data subjects of the occurrence of any security incident that may result in any relevant risk or damage to the data subjects (Article 48 of LGPD).

-• a description of the nature of the affected personal data;
+• a description of the nature and category of personal data affected;

-• indication of the technical and security measures used for data protection, with due regard for trade and industrial secrets;
+• the technical and security measures used to protect personal data, adopted before and after the incident, with due regard for commercial and industrial secrets;

-• the reasons for the delay, in case the notice is not immediate; and
+• the reasons for the delay, in the event that the communication has not been made within three working days;

-• the measures that were or shall be adopted to reverse or mitigate the effects of the loss.
+• the measures that have been or will be adopted to reverse or mitigate the effects of the incident on the data subjects;

-The ANPD released an orientation and security incident reporting form (only available in Portuguese here).
+The ANPD also released an orientation and security incident reporting form (only available in Portuguese here).

 7.7.
 Data retention